-Students are responsible for ensuring that their work is consistent with Clarendon College's expectations about academic integrity.
+Students are responsible for ensuring that their work is consistent with Clarendon College's expectations about turnitin academic.
 This course uses TURN-IT-IN to ensure academic integrity.
 Turnitin will give you a reading of percentages of work that is used in another text, whether that be an online text, a source (such as your textbook), a paper that was submitted to another college, or any string of words that have been used in another context.
-You will have the opportunity to revise your essay if the percentage of material taken from any source other than yourself is above 20%.
-Turnitin will also give a percentage of possible AI-generated text.
+You will have the opportunity to revise your essay if the percentage of material taken from any source other than yourself is above 15%.